ON THIS PAGE

 High contents of fiber and protein is the main focus of the claims in chia seeds weight loss diets.

-Chia seeds have a high fiber contents. (see other high fiber foods here)
+Chia seeds have the highest fiber contents of all edible plant foods. (see other high fiber foods here)

-Although fiber has shown to replace energy foods in the diet, increase satiety, slow down absorption, lower insulin levels and reduce inflammation in the body, it is not a weight loss remedy and no diet should be based solely on this nutrient. (read more..)
+Although fiber has shown to replace energy foods in the diet, increase satiety, improve bowel movements, slow down absorption, lower insulin levels and reduce inflammation in the body, it is not a weight loss remedy and no diet should be based solely on this nutrient. (read more..)

 High protein contents in chia seeds may also have weight controlling effects, since a diet rich in protein reduces appetite, increases satiety in overweight and obese individuals and contributes to significant weight loss in low carbohydrate diets.
 (7, 8)